 Key stage one Science Relationships Education Pupils will be taught: Pupils will be taught: Life processes Developing a healthy, safer lifestyle That animals, including humans, move, feed, grow, use their senses and reproduce.
-Humans and other animals To recognise and compare the main external About the process of growing from young to old and how people's needs change.
+About the process of growing from young to old and how people's needs change.
 The names of the main parts of the body.
-Rules for, and ways, of keeping o To recognise and compare the main external parts of the bodies of humans and other animals. safeand about people who can help them stay safe.
-That humans and other animals can produce offspring and that these offspring grow into adults.